vikasksrivastava/gridster-jekyll-theme/_posts/Cloud/2019-01-26-AWS-AD-Auth.md

 ---
 layout: post
-title: AWS IAM Integration with Active Directory for SSO/SAML
+title: AWS and AD Integration
 description: AWS IAM Integration with Active Directory for SSO/SAML
 comments: true
-featimg: 1.jpg
+featimg: AWSADIntegration.png
 tags: [AWS, Cloud]
 category: [Cloud]
 sidebar_toc:	true
 ---

-featimg: AWSADIntegration.png
+# About BGP  are all different but they have one thing in common are all different but they have one thing in common

 **This content is based on**